priyanshutaru/trim/README.md

 <hr/>

 #### Features

 - Shorten urls.
 - Count number of clicks.
 - Share links to social media.

 <hr/>

 ### Getting Started

 Below are instructions to kick start AutoMart in your local server.

 **First off, you must have node/npm installed.
 Install the latest node version [here](https://nodejs.org/en/download/).
 Not to worry, the npm package comes along with the node package**

 ### Installation

- 1. Clone this repository by running this on your terminal: `git clone https://github.com/codeforcauseorg/trim.git`
+1. Clone this repository by running this on your terminal: `git clone https://github.com/codeforcauseorg/trim.git`.
- 2. Navigate to the project's directory with: `cd trim`
+2. Navigate to the project's directory with: `cd trim`.
- 3. Run `npm install` to install dependencies
+3. Run `npm install` to install dependencies.
- 4. You will need to connect to the database using the `.env.example`
+4. Create copy of `.env.example` named `.env`.
+5. Edit `.env` to provide connection string.
- 5. Run  `npm run start-dev` to start the server on a local host
+6. Run `npm run start-dev` to start the server on a local host.
- 6. Run `npm test` to test.
+7. Run `npm test` to test.

 ##### Test Driven

 Tests are written with mocha, chai-http and chai.

 #### Stack:

-* Bootstrap
+- Bootstrap
-* Node
+- Node
-* Mongodb
+- Mongodb

 #### License

 ISC License